What is Dogecoin (DOGE)?

 Initial Release: December 6, 2013

-If you are based in Canada and are looking for a CAD to DOGE exchange, then take a look at NDAX.
-NDAX is an easy-to-use, beginner-friendly exchange that can give you easy access to Bitcoin and other cryptocurrencies like Ethereum, Ripple, Litecoin, Cardano, Dogecoin, EOS and Stellar.
+If you are based in Canada and looking for a Canadian Dogecoin exchange, then take a look at NDAX.
+NDAX is an easy-to-use, beginner-friendly exchange that can give you easy access to trade Bitcoin and other cryptocurrencies like Ethereum, Ripple, Litecoin, Cardano, Dogecoin, EOS and Stellar.